Be Shepherds of the church of God, which he bought with his own blood.

 As a young man, Hank’s faith was in his head, but not his heart.
 He knew a great deal about God, but had never known what it meant to be part of God’s family.
 In his late twenties, the Gospel truly made sense to him, and he was baptized as a believer.
 Hank and his wife, Charlotte, joined Mount Vernon in 1995.
 Charlotte went to be with the Lord a few years ago.
 Hank has continued to faithfully serve the church he loves, teaching and serving wherever there is a need.

 Scott was born and raised in a Christian home.
 His father served on the pastoral staff at their church in Decatur.
 It was during the spring of 1983 that God began a mighty work in his heart, and Scott came to fully understand Jesus’ sacrifice on the cross and what it meant for him to turn from sin and believe in Jesus.
 He professed his faith and was baptized.
 While there were times in his life that he strayed, God was always faithful to draw him back.
-After graduating from college, Scott began investing in the lives of young people in his church, teaching a college Sunday School class and working with the Student Ministry.
+After graduating from college, Scott began investing in the lives of young people in his church, teaching a college Sunday School class and working with the Youth Ministry.
 Scott has taught Sunday School at Mount Vernon and is currently the Deacon of Youth Ministry.

 Brad Thayer (Associate Pastor)